navcoin/NavHub/content/projects/nav-pi/index.md

     title="NavPi Stakebox"
     subhead=""
     gradient=""
-    text="All you need to do is plug it in and send it NAV to start earning Nav Coin Stake Rewards.
+    text="All you need to do is plug it in and send it NAV to start earning NavCoin Stake Rewards.
 NavPi is a Raspberry Pi device that helps to run the blockchain at low cost.
 It runs the NavCoin daemon and a web wallet." captionPadding="100px"
     imgSrc="navpi3.jpg"
     imgHeight="300px"